mmkke/GMRI/README.md

 ### PCR

 Since we have 13 features attempting some dimensionality reduction is another possible avenue for improving our regression analysis.
-In this analysis we performed a Principle Component Regression, using a gridsearch with cross-validation over the number of components.
+In this analysis we performed a Principle Component Regression, using a Gridsearch with cross-validation over the number of components.

 **Results:**
 ```Markdown